 SINGING PARROT (Geoffroyus heteroclitus)

 A happy-looking bunch of birders, and why not, we’ve just seen a dwarf-kingfisher!
-Photo taken by David, our local guide, submitted by participant Randy Beaton.
+Photo by participant Randy Beaton.

 RED-FLANKED LORIKEET (Charmosyna placentis)

 NEW BRITAIN PITTA (Erythropitta gazellae) [E]

 ASHY MYZOMELA (Myzomela cineracea) [E]

 COMMON CICADABIRD (COMMON) (Edolisoma tenuirostre heinrothi)